aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

    Let's write the content of `Resolve()` method.
 Basically we need to return a list of `AuditLogDto` filtered with the given arguments.
 To keep it simple, we will return only the 10 records.
 In the below code, `ContainsArgument` is an extension method that helps us to add a condition to the query if there is an argument.
 If the client sends `UserId` or `ServiceName` arguments, they will be filtered in the query.
-On the last row, `ProjectToListAsync` maps the entity list to the list of `AuditLogDto`.
+On the last row, `ProjectToListAsync` is a base method and maps the queryable list to the list of `AuditLogDto`.

    ```csharp
    protected override async Task<List<AuditLogDto>> Resolve(ResolveFieldContext<object> context)